ESIPFed/science-on-schema.org/guides/Dataset.md

 - **prefix**: `doi`

 **Q: Can't we just say the scheme is a 'DOI'?**
 **A:** Yes, but there's a better way - a URI or URL.
 Because the we are publishing schema.org to express the explicit values of our content, we want to explicitly identify and classify our content such that harvesters can determine when our content appears elsewhere on the web.
-By detectinng these shared pieces content, we form the [Web of Data](https://www.w3.org/standards/semanticweb/data).
+By detecting these shared pieces of content, we form the [Web of Data](https://www.w3.org/standards/semanticweb/data).

 Because the **scheme** `Digital Object Identifier (DOI)` is described using unstructured text, we need a better way to explicitly state this value.
 Fortunately, [identifiers.org](https://registry.identifiers.org/registry) has registered URIs for almost 700 different identifier schemes which can be browsed at: [https://registry.identifiers.org/registry](https://registry.identifiers.org/registry).